numtide/action-cli/README.md

-# actions-cli - GitHub actions without JavaScript
+# action-cli - GitHub actions without JavaScript

 Some weird people (like me) enjoy writing Bash more than JavaScript.